LixiChronikouOriou/ES-plugins/myplugins/Jaws/README.md

 Inspired by the Spaceshark from [Mil-taj Protectorate](https://github.com/demolish238/Mil-taj-Protectorate) by [Demolish238](https://github.com/demolish238), which was derived from the Antaren Thresher in [Cosmic Canidae](https://tearcellgames.itch.io/cosmic-canidae) by [Tearcell](https://tearcellgames.itch.io).

+Can be found in Omnis under the Vyrmeids.

 **Changelog**

 | Date | Version | Comment |